 The correspondence theory of truth – The typical picture of truth

-Knowledge – Barth: highly suspicious of using human logic to demonstrate God’s existence and nature.
-Optimistic: believing that the fact that God created humans to be in relationship with him entails that he would have created humans with the ability to understand certain fundamental things about his nature (goodness, love & existence).
+Knowledge – Barth: highly suspicious of using human logic to show God’s existence and nature.
+Optimistic: believing that the fact that God created humans to be in a relationship with him entails that he would have created humans with the ability to understand certain fundamental things about his nature (goodness, love & existence).

 Bernard Ramm – distinguishes 3 “families” of apologetic systems:

 (1) systems that stress the uniqueness of the Christian experience of grace,

 (2) systems that stress natural theology as the point at which apologetics begins, and

 (3) systems that stress revelation as the foundation upon which we must build apologetics does not consider real & important differences w/in his apologetic families.